ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 ## Announcing: Blinksy

-Blinksy is a new LED control library for 1D, 2D, and soon 3D layouts\*.
+Blinksy is a new LED control library for 1D, 2D, and soon 3D spatial layouts\*.

 _\* 3D layouts are coming soon, because I want an LED cube like [this](https://makerworld.com/en/models/1085530-16x16-ws2812-wled-cube) with native 3D animations!_